Table of Contents

 The ADM and other Ometa Web Parts load external scripts hosted on the Ometa Core Service / IIS Server.
 To ensure continued operation, the Core Service URL must be explicitly added to the SharePoint "Allow List."
 This requires manual configuration (see Action Plan).

-2. Custom Renderers & Conversion Scripts (Update Required):
+2. Custom Renderers & Conversion Scripts:

 Many solutions use Custom Renderers or Conversion Scripts containing inline scripts.
 Under strict CSP, patterns like the ones below would normally break:

-Problematic Example of Custom Renderer
+Example of Custom Renderer

 const templateFunction = function(rowData, formattedData, csl) {